logic-fabric/typescript-training/README.md

-# typescript-training
+# TypeScript training repository - May 2021

-Training repository dedicated to Microsoft TypeScript formation - May 2021
+Training repo dedicated to **Microsoft MOOC** _Build JavaScript applications with TypeScript_.